-NOTE: These are general laboratory grade, and may have small bubbles in the glass or other imperfections that will not affect use.
+NOTE: These are general laboratory student grade made in China, and may have small bubbles in the glass or other imperfections that will not affect use.

 Perfect size for bigger starters.
 Glass seems thick enough that I should never have a problem with it.
 There doesn't seem to be any imperfections.
 I am happy with this purchase!

 Glass is thick and seems sturdy.
 Perfect size for 2000-2500ml spins.
 Nice flat bottom.

 My 2000ml flask needed to be replaced,so I purchased a 3000ml flask.
 Just the correct size.
 The price was in line with other online stores and better than a few.

 I was pleased as for the transit time from coast to coast.